rsandidfc/dropwizard-swagger-v3/README.md

 # the only required property is resourcePackage, for more config options see below
 swagger:
-  resourcePackage: <a comma separated string of the packages that contain your @Api annotated resources>
+  resourcePackage: <a comma separated string of the packages that contain your @OpenAPIDefinition annotated resources>
 ```

 * In your Application class: